esamattis/sauna.reload/README.rst

 Known issues
 ------------

-* Currently reloading is limited to new style z3c.autoincluded Python packages and does not cover old-style Products.XXX namespaced packages or Five-packages (e.g. does not reload Archetypes yet)
+* Does not reload products directly under old-school Products/-directory.

 * Currently only FileStorage (ZODB) is supported